rudeboybert/MATH116/_posts/2016-09-16-0_intro_to_RMarkdown.md

 * How to transfer files from/to your computer to/from RStudio Server
     + Upload to server: Files panel -> Upload
     + Download from server: Files panel -> click on file you want to download -> More -> Export...
+* In today's slides we also cover how to install R packages

 ### In-Class